 We’ll have plenty of advice for you over the course of this guide, from exercise guidelines to aggression management techniques.
 But this is key: Before you dive into training or management, you must consult with a canine behavioral consultant.
 And you should take this step as soon as you’ve ruled out medical causes.

-With some other problematic dog behaviors, turning to a certified behavioral consultant might be a last resort.
+With some other problematic dog behaviors, turning to a certified behavioral consultant might be the last resort.
 After all, behavioral consultants don’t work for free.
-But make no mistake: A dog that’s exhibiting signs of aggression can become dangerous, and quickly.
+But make no mistake: A dog exhibiting signs of aggression can become dangerous and quickly.
 You, your family members, your friends, strangers, and other dogs may be at risk.
 You might fancy yourself a talented amateur trainer — and maybe you are! — but when claws and sharp teeth are involved, you can’t take any chances.